Work Packages

 - Topological photonics

-Study on data-driven multi-step original optimization schemes for quantum annealers, design and verification of quantum algorithm, quantum machine learning, and formulation of cryptography schemes for secure communications.
+Study on data-driven multi-step original optimization schemes for quantum annealers, design and verification of quantum algorithms, quantum machine learning, and formulation of cryptography schemes for secure communications.
 Development of hardware platforms.

 - Single photon sources for quantum computing